jimmoffitt/pi-adventures/README.md

 Have Tweeted with the 'twitter' gem.
 Needed to install bundler and do a fresh ruby install.

 + gem install bundle
-+ sudo apt-get install ruby-install
++ sudo apt-get install ruby-full
 + gem install twitter

+ + [sudo apt-get install ruby-full] fails with hint to apt-get update (which went well).
+ + That hint seemed to help ;)

  [Example code](https://github.com/jimmoffitt/pi-adventures/blob/master/notify/tweet/post_tweet.rb)
    + Note: failed to build native extensions before the previous ruby install.